-The El Paso City Council authorizes the submission to the Office of the Governor of the State of Texas, Criminal Justice Division, grant application number 3952702, for the City of El Paso Police Department project identified as "Project Safe Neighborhoods Grant Program, FY 2021" to provide financial assistance to the City of El Paso.
-Requesting \$86,701.04, no cash match is required.
-Grant period will be from October 1, 2021 - September 30, 2022.
+The El Paso City Council authorizes the submission to the Office of the Governor of the State of Texas, Criminal Justice Division, grant application number 3952703, for the City of El Paso Police Department project identified as "Project Safe Neighborhoods Grant Program, FY 2023" to provide financial assistance to the City of El Paso.
+Requesting \$39,358.15, no cash match is required.
+Grant period will be from October I, 2022 September 30, 2023.
+The City Manager or designee is authorized to apply for, accept, reject, alter, and/or terminate said grant, in addition to sign any related paperwork, including but not limited to, authorization of budget transfers, and/or revisions to the operation plan, and to accept, reject, amend, and/or terminate the grant.